Never Download Images From Google For Your Blog Posts

 Always use a legitimate stock library to get your images from.
 There are many out there, some free, some paid for.
 Just to be sure, attribute the photographer and link back to their profile on the library (like I've done above).
 Yes, you may have to pay for the images, but the peace of mind about not being hit with an invoice for copyright infringement far outweighs the costs of the actual image itself.

 Trust me, I never downloaded and used an image from Google ever again.
+I only ever use licensed images from trusted stock libraries for all of my clients' blog posts now.

 Until next time ...